Clerkship

 Recruitment Program

-The Law Society of NSW Clerkship Recruitment Program sets the dates and provides a structured process for legal clerkship recruitment in consultation with legal employers and educational institutions across NSW.
-The Guidelines ensure fairness and consistency in the making and acceptance of employment offers to students.
+The Law Society of NSW Recruitment Program Guidelines are reviewed annually in consultation with legal firms and organisations and educational institutions with the aim of ensuring fairness and consistency in the making and acceptance of employment offers to students.

 Ashurst